-Irma back to Category 4 as Florida awaits the worst
+Irma regains strength to Category 4 as Florida awaits the worst

 (CNN)The day Florida has been dreading is finally here.

-The state is hunkered down as Hurricane Irma regained strength back to a Category 4 early Sunday.
+The state is hunkered down as Hurricane Irma regained strength to a Category 4 early Sunday.

-Currently packing maximum sustained winds of 130 mph, the deadly storm was expected to strengthen before it hit the US mainland around 7 a.m.
+Currently packing maximum sustained winds of 130 mph, the deadly storm is expected to hit the US mainland around 7 a.m.
 Its outer rain bands lashed the Florida Keys late Saturday, accompanied by winds of 74 mph -- hurricane force, the National Weather Service said.
 A 79 mph gust was recorded early Sunday as Irma drew closer.

 The storm is tearing itself away from Cuba's northern coast and is forecast to make landfall at Key West Sunday morning, before moving up Florida's west coast in the afternoon, the National Hurricane Center said.